mudler/yip/README.md

 ## How it works

 Yip works in stages.
 You can define "stages" that you can apply in various ways and in a different enviroment (that's why *stages*).
+Yip also support setting up system dns and integrates accounting support with [entities](https://github.com/mudler/entities)

 A stage is just a list of commands and files to write in the system, for example: